 SOCIAL SECURITY DISABILITY

 Based on your diagnosis, if you are expected to be disabled for one year or more, you can apply for social security disability.
-This is a longer term federal program which can offer other benefits such as secondary insurance via Medicare or Medicaid.
+This is a longer-term federal program that can offer other benefits such as secondary insurance via Medicare or Medicaid.
 These can act as secondary insurance and help pay for your cancer treatment.
 I did not explore this option but it may be the way to go for some.

 PAID FAMILY LEAVE